rasc42/eduspot-auto/README.md

 ## Usage ##

 ```
-    $ eduspot.py [-h] [-p PASSWORD] USERNAME
+    $ eduspot.py [-h] [-u USERNAME] [-p PASSWORD]
 ```

-If no password is given to the script, it will be asked during runtime.
+If no username or password is given to the script, it will be asked during runtime.

 * * *